 Discuss Your Ability to Get a Job With a Felony DUI With a Lawyer

 You may get a job with a felony DUI in California.
 However, many employers hesitate to hire employees with felony convictions.
 Find out how to handle a felony accusation before it turns into a conviction.
 Contact the Simmrin Law Group now to get help.
-You may reach us at (310) 929-6503.
 You could also fill out our online contact form.

 We offer clients in your situation a free consultation.
 Reach out to us now to learn more.